mhooten/mhooten.github.io/_pages/about.md

 **Recent Publications:**

+* New paper accepted in MEE:

+Van Ee, J.J., Y. Kanno, X. Lu, J.M.
+Rash, and M.B.
+Hooten.
+(In Press).
+Geometric overdispersion facilitates the integration of ecological data.
+Methods in Ecology and Evolution.

 * New paper accepted in Landscape Ecology:

 Eisaguirre, J.M., P.J.
 Williams, T.J.
 Hefley, and M.B.
 Hooten.
 (In Press).
 Ecological diffusion models are still useful in ecology.
 Landscape Ecology.